Azure/AppService/_posts/2021-03-15-How-to-use-gRPC-Web-with-Blazor-WebAssembly-on-App-Service.md

 ---
-title: "How-to use gRPC-Web with Blazor WebAssembly on App Service"
+title: "How to use gRPC-Web with Blazor WebAssembly on App Service"
 author_name: "Jeff Martinez"
 toc: true
 toc_sticky: true
 ---

-gRPC is a modern protocol which uses HTTP/2 to streamline messaging between clients and back-end servers being an efficient way to connect services that require high-performance communication.
+gRPC is a modern protocol which uses HTTP/2 to streamline messaging between clients and back-end servers and is an efficient way to connect services that require high-performance communication.
 However, HTTP/2 gRPC is not compatible with modern browsers and requires the use of gRPC-Web to communicate between a browser application and a gRPC server.  gRPC-Web enables this scenario by having the browser send normal HTTP requests and acting as a proxy in front of the gRPC server to translate the requests to the browser.
 With gRPC-Web, you can create a .NET server app hosted on App Service using gRPC-Web middleware which operates as a translator between the browser application and the .NET server app.
-This translation maps incoming gRPC-Web requests to the appropriate .NET classes in the server app, and translates the server app’s return values into gRPC-Web responses that are sent back to the browser.
+This translation maps incoming gRPC-Web requests to the appropriate .NET classes in the server app, and translates the server appâ€™s return values into gRPC-Web responses that are sent back to the browser.
 If you would like to learn more about gRPC-Web, visit the [gRPC blog](https://grpc.io/blog/state-of-grpc-web/).

 In the following example, we'll be using a .NET 5 Blazor WebAssembly application and replacing the existing JSON calls with gRPC-Web by enabling the gRPC-Web middleware in the startup configuration.